 Send a contract to your new sponsor

-Once you reach an agreement and a brand decides to sponsor your content, the next step is to send them a contract.
+Once you reach an agreement and YouTube sponsor wants to work with you, the next step is to send them a contract.
 This part doesn’t have to be scary or complicated.
-A quick google search for brand sponsors or collaborations should help you get clear on basic information you need to include in your contract.
+A quick google search for brand sponsors should help you get clear on basic information you need to include in your contract.
 My favorite contract resource is The Contract Shop! (aff. link)